PREVIOUSLY PUBLISHED ON EXAMINER

 Let’s play a game!
 What’s the difference between Mobile Marketing and Mobile Marketing?
 Hmmmmm…. waiting…… Okay, give up?
 There are SO MANY differences, I don’t blame you for being confused!

-Think about it: Mobile Devices have faster connections than our home modem connections, and mobile plans are getting cheaper and cheaper.
+Mobile Devices have faster connections than our home modem connections, and mobile plans are getting cheaper and cheaper.
 Some companies offer UNLIMITED data for a small price.
 Shoot, there are so many Wifi-enabled Smartphones and Devices that can serve even those who have no home connection or paid data plan while out in public!
-Thank you,
+Thank you, McDonalds.
+Thanks, Starbucks!

 Now, tell me why you haven’t evolved and included Mobile Marketing into your plan, yet?!

 Ohhhhh, you don’t understand the difference between Mobile Marketing and Mobile Marketing.
 You don’t know the first thing about it?
 Well, let me break this down for you really fast!

 Marketing is demonstrating the “need” of a consumer or potential consumer through an impactful Marketing Message.
 It’s the emotional connection that takes place.
 Now, if you understand contemporary Marketing trends, you will notice that Internet Marketing is an “Always On” approach to Marketing Efforts.

 Conversation is important in getting out a message, but the conversation is one way to make it “personal” without ADVERTISING to the consumer.
 Let’s face it, the consumer WANTS and NEEDS your brand, we don’t need to force it down their throats until they give in!
 As a matter of fact, advertising in Internet Marketing is often called “SPAM,” as it is also named in the Mobile Marketing World.